MobileSensorPlatform/arduino-code/README.md

 ### Pin usage ###

+  * USB Communication with host (for debugging keep open) on 0, 1
   * Powerboost shield: uses only 5V and GND pins.
   * Thermocouple boards (MAX31855, qty.
 3)
     * CLK: 13